You can make this delicious marinara sauce recipe inspired by Boston's Italian restaurants and our fantastic farmers markets in just 10 minutes.

 7. Season - Lower the heat.
 Add a dash of cayenne to taste.
 Stir, and remove from heat.

-Dump the pasta and sauce into a large serving bowl, and mix well.
+Drain the pasta in a colander.
+Put the pasta and sauce into a large serving bowl, and mix well.

 Sprinkle the grated cheese on top, or serve separately on the side.

-I especially like to make this yummy marinara sauce recipe in late August and early September, when Haymarket and farmers' markets around Boston overflow with juicy, ripe tomatoes for sale at very attractive prices.
+Make marinara sauce recipe in late August and early September, when Haymarket and farmers' markets around Boston overflow with juicy, ripe tomatoes for sale at very attractive prices.